-- Pneumonia can be broadly defined as any infection in the lung. - The vulnerability of the lung to infection is high because: - (1) many microbes are airborne and readily inhaled into the lungs. - (2) nasopharyngeal flora are regularly aspirated during sleep, even by healthy individuals. - (3) lung diseases often lower local immune defenses.
+Pneumonia can be broadly defined as any infection in the lung.

+- ▶ The vulnerability of the lung to infection is high because: - (1) Many microbes are airborne and readily inhaled into the lungs. - (2) Nasopharyngeal flora are regularly aspirated during sleep, even - by healthy individuals. - (3) Lung diseases often lower local immune defenses.

-Normally, the lung parenchyma remains sterile because of a number of highly effective immune and nonimmune defense mechanisms that extend throughout the respiratory system from the nasopharynx to the alveolar air spaces mutations in MYD88, a protein required for signaling by Toll-like receptors, lead to severe necrotizing pneumococcal infections innate immunity (including neutrophil and complement defects).
+Normally, the lung parenchyma remains sterile because of a number of highly effective immune and non-immune defense mechanisms that extend throughout the respiratory system from the nasopharynx to the alveolar air spaces congenital defects in IgA production can increased risk for pneumonias caused by encapsulated organisms such as pneumococcus and H. influenzae.

+>mutations in MYD88, a protein required for signaling by Toll-like receptors, lead to severe necrotizing pneumococcal infections